kawu/hhu-dl-materials-2019/sgd/README.md

 For example, imagine that a particular character (e.g., `ü`) occurs a very small number of times in our language recognition training dataset, in contrast to e.g. `a`.
-Each time we calculate the loss over a mini-batch with `ü` , the embedding parameters corresponding `ü` get updated.
+Each time we calculate the loss over a mini-batch with `ü` , the embedding parameters corresponding to `ü` get updated.
 Similarly, each time we calculate the loss over a mini-batch with `a` , the embedding parameters corresponding to `a` get updated.
 However, the latter occur much more often than the former, which means that we will update the `a`-related parameters